 See the Aims and Scope for a complete coverage of the journal.

-Since early 2021, the Confluence has returned to its roots with a focus on undergraduate work and expanded that original vision by including research and creative works of all kinds produced by Lindenwood students.
-Our focus is to highlight the achievements and contributions Lindenwood undergraduates make to their fields.
-I am proud to serve as the Editor of the Confluence under the leadership of the Dean of the School of Arts and Humanities, Dr. Kathi Vosevich, and the Interim Provost/Vice President, Academic Affairs, Dr. Bethany Alden-Rivers and with the tireless dedication of the Editorial Review Board members.
+It has been an honor to serve as the Editor of the Confluence under the leadership of the Dean of the School of Arts and Humanities, Dr. Kathi Vosevich, and the Interim Provost/Vice President, Academic Affairs, Dr. Bethany Alden-Rivers and with the tireless dedication of the Editorial Review Board members.

-Allow me be the first to congratulate our students and faculty on the amazing work they do!
-I invite all Lindenwood undergraduates to submit their scholarly and creative works from every field for our next issue.
+Articles from our first issue have been downloaded hundreds of times in countries around the world.
+I expect this issue will enjoy the same success and continue to engage our community with scholars from around the world.
+Congratulations students and faculty on the amazing work you do!
+I invite all Lindenwood students to submit their scholarly and creative works from every field for our next issue.

 Dr. Nichole Torbitzky

 Editor, the Confluence

 A Comparison of the Canadian and Japanese UNESCO Cultural World Heritage Sites

 Professor Andrew Millians, College of Arts and Humanities